 “Caprice, what’s wrong?”
-He led me to the couch, urging me to sit while he pulled the cloth away from my arm.
+He led me to the couch, urging me to sit while he pulled the cloth away from my arm, the laughter lines around his eyes furrowed with worry.
 There was only a little blood on the white fabric.
 It resembled a flower or a monster.
 I couldn’t decide.

 “Why was the door locked?”
+I asked.
 I needed the truth from him, for once.

 “I didn’t want anything to happen to you.”
 Wilson, always my protector, my knight in shining armor, only had the best in mind for me.

 “No, that’s not it.”
 I said.
-There wasn’t even a shadow of the image I had grown to love in the man before me.
+As I spoke those words, not even a shadow of the image I had grown to love in the man before me remained.
 His dark eyes held none of the warmth and love that I knew.
 I relaxed my vision, perhaps it would work the other way around?

 “Caprice.”
 I felt like a child in trouble when he spoke.
 There was no warmth, comfort, or familiarity in his words.
 “What aren’t you telling me?”